As an Amazon Associate we earn from qualifying purchases.

 Your bra’s cup size is the difference between your bust line and your band size measurement.
 Before proceeding to get your cup size, it is highly recommended that you have your most comfortable bra on so that your breasts are positioned in the right place.

 Once you have your favorite bra on, measure the area of your breast that is the fullest.
 Next, subtract the band size from the chest size.
 The number that you get is your bra’s cup size and it should look like the following:

 - 2 = B

 - 4 = D

 - 6 = F

 - 7 = FF and so on

 Combine the measurement of your bra band and your cup size, and you should have a number followed by a letter, like 34F.
 This will be your cup size measurement.
-We have created a very handy bra size chart that you can use as well.
+I have created a very handy bra size chart that you can use as well.

 However, it is important to keep in mind that aside from getting the numbers, you also need to consider the style, the fabric used, and the overall fit.